lsprangers/implementations-and-systems-design/nn_and_llm/EMBEDDINGS.md

     - $S_i$ is our segment encoding which represents the learned positional embedding for our token in either segment sentence A or B
         - In our inference time examples for embeddings most people just fill it with `0's` or `1's` depending on which sentence it's apart of

-- Based on bi-directional Transformer encoder architecture released in Viswani 2017, which uses [Attention](#attention) mechanisms like self-attention and Bahdanau attention to allow contextual information to flow into encoder states
+- Based on bi-directional Transformer encoder architecture released in Viswani 2017, which uses [Attention](./ATTENTION.md#attention) mechanisms like self-attention to allow contextual information to flow into encoder states
+  - I used to believe BERT also uses Bahdanau attention, but that's in encoder-decoder architectures, where decoder computes attention over encoder outputs to select relevant context for each generated token
+  - ***BERT IS NOT A DECODER*** - there's no secondary sentence like output / target to attend over!
+We simply just attend to our input WordPiece embeddings
+  - Other transformers like TP, BART, and some GPT models do have cross-attention which is similar to Bahdanau
 - BERT uses bi-directional self-attenion, while other models like GPT use constrained left-to-right self-attention
     - Left-to-right attention means for any token / word $w_i$ it can only attent to (get attention /context from) words to the left i.e. $w_{0, i-1}$
 - The input token sequence can be either a single sentence or a pair of sentences, which allows for MLM and NSP tasks mentioned above